How to Leave the Maximum Amount to Your Children

 Leave money to charity

 Of course, leaving money to a charity is morally enriching, but it might also add value to your family, too.
-If you leave at least 10% of your estate to charity it will cut how much IHT you pay on the rest.
+If more than 10% of the estate is left to charity, the donation will either be taken off the value of an estate before IHT is calculated, and/or reduce the IHT tax rate.

 If you pursue this option, your IHT rate will be recalculated to 36% rather than 40%.
 While this saving is not massive, it could mean that your loved ones receive more than they would otherwise, and your chosen charity will also benefit.